kingthousu/KingFsSystem/README.md

 # Compile

-The program can be compiled using following commad make all
+The program can be compiled using commad
+"make all"